EvilFreelancer/laravel-manticoresearch/README.md

 ```

 Lumen users who aren't using facades will need to use dependency injection,
-or the application container in order to get the ES service object:
+or the application container in order to get the ManticoreSearch Index object:

 ```php
 // using injection: